lizadams/chrome-docker/README.md

 docker run -p 5900:5900 --name chrome --user apps --privileged <image-name>
 ```

-## How do I run VERDI on the container?
+## How do I connect to the container?
 First, download a VNC Server such as Chicken of the VNC.
 https://sourceforge.net/projects/cotvnc/
 You may need to save the dmg, then use finder to open it, and give permission to install.